 "Essays that Worked" (section of Johns Hopkins University admissions website highlighting essays from applicants)

 Compess Test Prep (SAT Subject Test information provided/updated by a test prep company)

 Khan Academy SAT Prep (free SAT Prep that can be linked with your College Board account for personalized test preparation)

 Occupational Outlook Handbook (detailed information about careers and salaries provided by the US Department of Labor)

-CSS Profile (specific colleges request this College Board form to apply for financial aid, in addition to the FAFSA)
+CSS Profile -specific colleges will request this College Board form to apply for financial aid, in addition to the FAFSA.